A silent movie film star – our cousin?!?!?

 I sent for her SS-5.
 Here she lies about her birth year saying she was born in 1904 vs. 1895.
 But it IS our Grace.
 Once she reached retirement age she must have submitted a correction to collect benefits, which might explain why the SS index has a correct date.
 The SS-5 is undated (or I can’t read the date), but probably 1949 since she says she was 44 on her last birthday).
 She was living at 1341 West 164th Gardena, California (here’s a photo – the house was built in 1923: http://www.trulia.com/homes/California/Gardena/sold/3845274-1341-W-164th-St-Gardena-CA-90247)

-Then on FamilySearch.org a marriage license: She married a bond broker, 30 year old Harold Hoover Baker.
+Then on FamilySearch.org a marriage license: In 1928, she married a bond broker, 30 year old Harold Hoover Baker, son of Abraham Lincoln Baker and Ida Mae Hoover.
 Mae lied about her age – A 43 year old divorcee claiming to be 32 residing in Beverly Hills (home of the rich and famous?)!!!
+And it is her second marriage!?!?

 Still no Mae in any of the censuses or city directories.
 But now I knew that she had a 1st husband.